 One of the dropshipping tips that I’ve learned along the way pertains to niche selection.
 This is the first step when starting out, and is probably the most important and can either set you up for success or doom you to failure.
 I’ve found (after much trial and error) that passionate/hobby niches do far better than other niches.
 For example…let’s consider Yoga vs. dining room tables.
 People are far more likely to be more passionate about Yoga and products related to Yoga than dining room tables.
 This passion ultimately leads to more sales opportunities and repeat customers.

-Choosing a passion niche sets you up to be successful in your space.
+Choosing a passion niche sets you up to be successful at drop shipping.

 Ian Atkins, Finance Editor, Fit Small Business